May 29, 2024

 What does it mean when dough is under-proofed or over-proofed?

-There are two stages of fermentation, the 2nd is called proofing while the first is called fermentation.
+There are two stages of fermentation, both are called fermentation, while the 2nd is called proofing for clarity.
 They both follow the same rules.
 Recognize the signs of under-proofing and over-proofing in dough and how these affect the final texture and flavor of your bread.

 In baking, knowledge is the key ingredient that transforms good recipes into exceptional creations.
 Armed with the insights from our baking questions guide, you're now equipped to tackle any baking challenge with skill and precision.
 Remember, baking is as much about the journey as it is about the results.
 Embrace the experimentation, savor the process, and let your newfound understanding of baking fundamentals elevate every loaf, cake, and pastry you create.